psilentp/bayesian-modeling-projects/Readme.md

 ## Usage

-A jupyterlab notebook can be activated by running the shell script `runjupyter.sh` in the notebooks directory or using docker.
+A jupyterlab notebook can be activated by running the shell script `runjupyter.sh` in the notebooks directory or using docker:

 ```bash
 pipenv run notebooks/runjupyter.sh